How to Upgrade Your Home This Year: 11 Ideas for Your Next Home Improvement Project

 Finishing Touches: Upgrading Your New Home

 We hope these home upgrade ideas have inspired you to refresh your home this year!
 Whether you’re looking for a project large or small, these improvement projects can help you create your dream home.
 What project will you try first?
 Comment below!
 If you need more space while working on your home, Store Space offers secure, affordable self-storage!
 We have a variety of features and amenities to ensure you find the unit that best meets your needs.
-You can locate your nearest facility using our storage finder.
+You can locate your nearest facility using our storage location finder.